In the guide

 This guidance is for Scotland

-There are a range of scams targeted at businesses, where scammers will use deliberately misleading sales techniques to persuade businesses to part with their money.
+A wide range of scams are targeted at businesses, where scammers will use deliberately misleading sales techniques to persuade businesses to part with their money.
 Common scams include publishing, advertising and directory scams, unnecessary services and unsolicited goods scams, advance-fee fraud, and investment scams.

 Scammers use similar techniques across the whole range of scams, and across the range of victims they are targeting.
 If a business understands the scammers' techniques and is aware of the common types of business scam, it can minimise the risk that it will be caught by a scam.